 Keep in mind, however, that advanced degrees like a Masters or Ph.D. are not necessary to get a job in tech.
 In fact, aspiring candidates will find that previous experience (especially in a leadership or management capacity) will serve them best in receiving an EM offer.
 Obviously, it would not hurt to have a Master's or PhDs in your area of expertise.
 But the experience you have received previously is much more significant.

 How to Transition to EM from SWE

 The vast majority of engineering managers begin their careers as individual contributors (IC), usually as software engineers.
 At a certain point, ICs will need to make a choice.
 They can either continue down the individual contributor track, working their way towards a principal engineer, or they can make the leap into management.
-The first step on that ladder is engineering manager.

 It used to be typical for skilled engineers to naturally be promoted into management as they proved themselves.
 But, as we mentioned, managing people is very different from engineering.
 As you can expect, the best engineers do not necessarily make the best managers because of the contrast in required skill sets.
 Many of these newly promoted managers struggled to match the performance they enjoyed as individual contributors.
 Engineering managers primarily work through the teams under them.
 Their performance as managers is now centered around their ability for team-building and fostering an effective work environment.
 Engineering managers will be responsible for hiring the right people for their teams while providing guidance and mentorship to ensure success.
 And, of course, through all of this, EMs must keep their projects on track.